Lynn Redgrave: Career

-With her sister Vanessa as Olga, she returned to the London stage playing Masha in Three Sisters in 1991 at the Queen's Theatre, London, and later played the title role in a television production of Whatever Happened to Baby Jane? again with her sister.
-Highlights of her early film career also include The National Health, Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask), The Happy Hooker and Getting It Right.
-In the United States she was seen in such television series as Teachers Only, House Calls, Centennial and Chicken Soup.
-She also starred in BBC productions such as The Faint-Hearted Feminist, A Woman Alone, Death of a Son, Calling the Shots and Fighting Back.
+With her sister Vanessa as Olga, Redgrave returned to the London stage playing Masha in Three Sisters in 1991 at the Queen's Theatre, London, and later played the title role in a television production of Whatever Happened to Baby Jane? again with her sister.
+Highlights of Redgrave's early film career also include The National Health, Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask), The Happy Hooker and Getting It Right.
+In the United States, she was seen in such television series as Teachers Only, House Calls, Centennial and Chicken Soup.
+Redgrave also starred in BBC productions such as The Faint-Hearted Feminist, A Woman Alone, Death of a Son, Calling the Shots and Fighting Back.
 She played Broadway again in Moon Over Buffalo (1996) with co-star Robert Goulet and starred in the world premiere of Tennessee Williams' The Notebook of Trigorin, based on Anton Chekhov's The Seagull.
-She won the Drama Desk Award for Outstanding Featured Actress in a Play for her performance in Talking Heads.
+Redgrave won the Drama Desk Award for Outstanding Featured Actress in a Play for her performance in Talking Heads.

 Redgrave became well-known in the United States after appearing in the television series House Calls, for which she received an Emmy nomination.
-She was fired from the series after she insisted on bringing her child to rehearsals so as to continue a breastfeeding schedule.
+Redgrave was fired from the series after she insisted on bringing her child to rehearsals so as to continue a breastfeeding schedule.
 A lawsuit ensued but was dismissed a few years later.
-Following that, she appeared in a long-running series of television commercials for H. J. Heinz Company, then the manufacturer of the weight loss foods for Weight Watchers, a Heinz subsidiary.
-Her signature line for the ads was "This Is Living, Not Dieting!".
-She wrote a book of her life experiences with the same title, which included a selection of Weight Watchers recipes.
+Following that, Redgrave appeared in a long-running series of television commercials for H. J. Heinz Company, then the manufacturer of the weight loss foods for Weight Watchers, a Heinz subsidiary.
+Her signature line for the ads was "This Is Living, Not Dieting!"
+Redgrave wrote a book of her life experiences with the same title, which included a selection of Weight Watchers recipes.
 The autobiographical section later became the basis of her one-woman play Shakespeare for My Father.

-In 1989, she appeared on Broadway in Love Letters with her husband John Clark, and thereafter they performed the play around the country, on one occasion for the jury in the O. J. Simpson case.
-In 1993, she appeared on Broadway in the one-woman play Shakespeare for My Father, which Clark produced and directed.
+In 1989, Redgrave appeared on Broadway in Love Letters with her husband John Clark, and thereafter they performed the play around the country, on one occasion for the jury in the O. J. Simpson case.
+In 1993, Redgrave appeared on Broadway in the one-woman play Shakespeare for My Father, which Clark produced and directed.
 She was nominated for the Tony Award for Best Actress in a Play.
-In 1993, she was elected president of the Players' Club.
+In 1993, Redgrave was elected president of the Players' Club.

 In 2005, Redgrave appeared at Quinnipiac University and Connecticut College in the play Sisters of the Garden, about the sisters Fanny and Rebekka Mendelssohn and Nadia and Lili Boulanger.
 She was also reported to be writing a one-woman play about her battle with breast cancer and her 2003 mastectomy, based on her book Journal: A Mother and Daughter's Recovery from Breast Cancer with photos by her daughter Annabel and text by Redgrave herself.